 Definition, Etiology, PathogenesisTop

 IgA nephropathy is the most common primary glomerulopathy.
-In addition to diffuse proliferation of mesangial cells and expansion of mesangial matrix, it is characterized by deposition of IgA in the glomeruli on immunofluorescence.
-It represents 10% to 45% of primary glomerular diseases and is more common in Asians and whites.
+It is characterized by increasing levels of galactose-deficient IgA1, which leads to increased formation of circulating immune complexes and their subsequent deposition in the glomeruli.
+IgA nephropathy represents 10% to 45% of primary glomerular diseases and is more common in Asian and Caucasian populations.

 IgA nephropathy is characterized by hematuria that can be microscopic, recurrent macroscopic, or both.
 Macroscopic hematuria most frequently accompanies viral or bacterial upper respiratory tract infections or gastrointestinal infections.
 This so-called synpharyngitic hematuria differentiates IgA nephropathy from the longer 10-to-21-day delay of postinfectious glomerulonephritis.
 Macroscopic hematuria may last from several hours to several days and may be accompanied by flank pain.
 Non–nephrotic range proteinuria is often present, although nephrotic range proteinuria and nephrotic syndrome occur in 5% to 10% of patients.
 The degree of proteinuria is the strongest prognostic indicator.
 Hypertension is present in up to 40% of patients.
-IgA levels are increased in approximately 50% of patients, but this is neither sensitive nor specific.
+Acute kidney disease (AKI) is rarely seen, and when it occurs, this may be due to pigment nephropathy during episodes of gross hematuria or crescentic IgA nephropathy.
+IgA levels are increased in ~50% of patients, but this is neither sensitive nor specific.

 Diagnosis is based on pathologic findings including predominant mesangial IgA deposition on immunofluorescence.

-Hypertension is associated with progression of renal disease and should be controlled.
-Recommended blood pressure targets are at least <140/90 mm Hg, although some guidelines suggest <130/80 mm Hg in the setting of proteinuria.
-Renin-angiotensin system blockers are the first-line therapy given the usual presence of proteinuria.
-In patients with proteinuria >1 g/d, renin-angiotensin system blockers should be titrated to reduce proteinuria to <1 g/d, as blood pressure permits, and additional titration to <500 mg/d can be considered.
+Hypertension is associated with progression of renal disease and should be controlled (see Renal Parenchymal Hypertension).
+Renin-angiotensin system (RAS) blockers are the first-line therapy given the usual presence of proteinuria.
+In patients with proteinuria >0.5 g/d, RAS blockers should be started to reduce proteinuria irrespective of whether they have hypertension or not.

 Patients presenting with rapidly progressive glomerulonephritis/crescents on biopsy can be considered for cyclophosphamide and glucocorticoids.

-Between 15% and 40% of patients will develop end-stage renal disease at 25 years after diagnosis.
+Between 35% to 40% of patients will develop end-stage renal disease by 30 years from diagnosis.
 The degree of proteinuria is the most significant indicator of poor prognosis, with hypertension and decreased GFR at presentation also associated with worse outcomes.